venables/venabl.es/README.md

 ## ❤️ Open Source

-This project is free to use and modify for your own projects, free of charge.
+This project is free to use and modify for your own projects.

 It was created by [Blendist](https://blendist.com) and [Matt Venables](https://venabl.es).
 Pieces were also inspired by, or adapted from [Taxonomy](https://github.com/shadcn/taxonomy) by [shadcn](https://github.com/shadcn).
 See the `licenses` directory for all relevant licenses.